 - Track.
 An email may contain several questions and need answers from different sources.
 Make sure your emails have a conclusion.
 A response should ideally be a resolution, not the start of a thread.

 - Report.
 As a supervisor, know the average response time and how effective your agents are at giving a single response to resolve each query.

 - Personalise.
 If an agent already has a relationship with a customer you will usually want to exploit this.
-This applies to other media types, but the slower nature of emails means that this is easier to effect.
+This applies to other media channels, but the slower nature of emails means that this is easier to effect.
 The personal touch is something that consumers prefer, so exploit this as far as you can.

 Email is not an exciting new media that presents a whole new set of challenges.
 Quite the reverse.
 It has not changed significantly in many years.
 However, after voice it is still the single most important source of inbound contact center queries.
-Customers like it, so you should ensure that you give it the priority it deserves and manage those emails as efficiently as you do other media types.
+Customers like it, so you should ensure that you give it the priority it deserves and manage those emails as efficiently as you do other media channels.